mesonbuild/meson/docs/markdown/Reference-manual.md

 - `name_prefix` the string that will be used as the prefix for the target output filename by overriding the default (only used for libraries).
-By default this is `lib` on all platforms and compilers except with MSVC where it is omitted to follow convention.
+By default this is `lib` on all platforms and compilers except with MSVC shared libraries where it is omitted to follow convention.
 - `name_suffix` the string that will be used as the suffix for the target output filename by overriding the default (see also:
   [executable()](#executable)).
 By default, for shared libraries this